Is Aeterna Zentaris Inc. (AEZS) a Keeper?

 Maxim Group gave a rating of “Buy” to AEZS, setting the target price at $2 in the report published on May 01st of the previous year.

-During the last 5 trading sessions, AEZS rose by +3.91%, which changed the moving average for the period of 200-days by +72.58% in comparison to the 20-day moving average, which settled at $0.8869.
-In addition, Aeterna Zentaris Inc. saw 107.26% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, AEZS fell by -2.69%, which changed the moving average for the period of 200-days by +78.58% in comparison to the 20-day moving average, which settled at $0.8804.
+In addition, Aeterna Zentaris Inc. saw 114.97% in overturn over a single year, with a tendency to cut further gains.

 Stock Fundamentals for AEZS